GEN Z COUNCIL

 Sara Kent Trollinger is studying environmental science and journalism at the University of North Carolina at Chapel Hill.
 Sara Kent has always been passionate about the environment and has worked as an intern for both Yellowstone Forever in Bozeman, Montana and the UNC Institute for the Environment Cleantech Corner in Chapel Hill.
 She is also passionate about sustainable farming and enjoys dedicating her time to working on local farms.
 In the future, Sara Kent hopes to inspire others through photography, videography, and other digital elements.
 She is beyond honored and excited to work with One Green Thing on the Gen Z Advisory Board.

-Raven West, 16, is a junior at Bozeman High School in Montana.
+Raven West, 17, is a senior at Bozeman High School in Montana.
 They are a passionate public speaker, and competed at the National Speech and Debate Tournament with an original oratory centered on mental health.
 They spent a year as a “Kid Reporter” for TIME magazine’s student edition Time for KIDS, and also served on Governor Steve Bullock’s Youth Leadership Council to fight childhood hunger.
 In their free time, they perform and teach aerial dance, as well as give swim lessons to kids with special needs.
 They plan to pursue a career in medicine or psychology -- their goal is to leave this world better than they found it.